-Ski season in the Pacific Northwest is just around the corner.
+Ski season in the Pacific Northwest is here!
 While you may be mentally excited to hit the slopes, you may not be physically ready — yet.

 “Most people think of the basics: cardio and strength training,” says Jennifer Lockwood, a personal trainer at Peak Fitness NW and a ski instructor at Mt.
 Hood Meadows Ski Resort.
 “That’s a great start, but you need to include some athletic conditioning as well.”

 To get yourself in top schussing shape, work some of the following exercises into your normal routine — and fast.
-The snow will be here before you know it.
+The snow will be gone before you know it.

 One of the foundations of good skiing is balance.
 Tune yours up by simply standing on one leg for as long as you can, up to 30 seconds, then switch to the other leg.
 To turn the difficulty up a notch, do it again, only this time with your eyes closed and/or while standing on a pillow or other unstable surface.

 Running is great for conditioning and a cardiovascular workout, but Lockwood says you’ll improve your quickness and agility on the slopes by charging up your routine.
 Consider a slalom run through the trees or even just adding some quick side-to-side hops along the pavement.
 Doing so also helps sharpen your reactions to the terrain around you.

 Speed + strength = power.
 Boost yours with two sets of 10 squat jumps.
 It’s easy –just squat at the knees and jump straight up.
 Another option is the lateral leap.
 Hop sideways a few feet back and forth from your left foot to your right.